 At the bottom of the field there was that magical path into the woods.
 Once Erin spied it she was off and she couldn’t wait to see where it would take us.
 It was such an Erin thing to do but she immediately found the biggest stick imaginable.

+Something I have wanted to do for ages is to take Erin to some bluebell woods but I didn’t think that there was any near us.
+I couldn’t believe it when we found so many at Saddler’s Woods.
 Erin had never really seen bluebells before, especially not as many as there was here so close together.
 I’m a bit sad that this place has been there all of the time we’ve lived here and I’ve not been able to see the bluebells until now.
 It was really great to see Erin experience something new like that for the first time.

 Sometimes when we go for days out Erin is so used to us having the pushchair with us because of us not driving so I was a little worried she would give up and want carrying on John’s shoulders most of the time.
 She really proved me wrong though and had an absolute blast finding new paths to follow and to see if she could climb up some of the higher bits.